wisniewskikr/spring-boot-rest/README.md

 This is example project of usage Spring Boot + Rest.
 This is the simplest possible application return "Hello World" + name.
 It shows how basic authentication works.

+Exception handling is connected with access denied.
+User is logged in but does not have permission for specific resource.

 USAGE